Chicken Congee Recipe | A Healing Hearty Soup

 How To Make Easy Chicken Congee

 The first three ingredients are all you really need for this chicken congee recipe.
-The others are optional but recommended for the best flavor!
+The others are optional but recommended for the best flavor.

 • Cooked chicken.
 I use my broiled chicken thighs, but any cooked chicken will work.